thinkthroughmath/datascope/Readme.md

 ## Setup - remote datascope, remote target db

-* Create a heroku app and add a postgres database to it.
+* Create a heroku app and add a postgres database to it, making sure you request postgres 9.2 since this app uses the json datatype:

+    heroku addons:add heroku-postgresql:[dev, crane, whatever] --version=9.2

 * Set the postgres database as your DATABASE_URL heroku config var.
+* When the database is available, run `psql -f schema.sql` on it.
 * For each target database in your .env file, set a corresponding config var on heroku.
 Reminder: no committing your .env file anywhere!!!!!
 * Deploy this code to the heroku app.
+* Scale the worker process:

+    heroku ps:scale worker=1